 "Desmond's dad came to tell Olive what happened with Desmond; I remember how upset she was."
 Desmond's parents were invited to the unveiling of the plaque at the post office.

 He said: "Dad fetched me out of school to go to Meerbrook to tell Olive what happened, but he didn't tell me why at the time."

-Christine said: "We lived in Meerbrook until 1954, which is when we had to move as part of the village was flooded to make way for Tittesworth Reservoir.
+Christine said: "We lived in Meerbrook until 1954, which is when we had to move to make way for Tittesworth Reservoir.

 "Olive was staying with my mum at the time, but she actually lived in Park Road.

 "I know that Uncle John's dad was a painter and decorator in the town, but he died before Desmond was born.
 We don't know a lot about him really, and if anyone else knew him and may have any memories they can share we'd really like to hear from them."